GantMan/PackingPeanut/README.md

 $ App::Persistence.storage_file = "some_new_file"
 => "some_new_file"
 $ App::Persistence['dinner']
-=> ""  # empty because we're now in a new storage file.
+=> ""  # empty because we're now outside the default storage file.
 $ App::Persistence.preference_mode = :world_readable
 => :world_redable

 ```

+`App::Persistence` has been Aliasted to `PP::Persistence` for the bold.

 ## What are preference modes?